 Unfunded Mandates Reform Act of 1995

-This rule is not a major rule as defined by section 804 of the Small Business Regulatory Enforcement Fairness Act of 1996.
+OMB has determined that this rule is not a “major rule” as defined by the Congressional Review Act (Section 804 of the Small Business Regulatory Enforcement Fairness Act of 1996).
 This rule will not result in an annual effect on the economy of $100,000,000 or more; a major increase in costs or prices; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United States-based companies to compete with foreign-based companies in domestic and export markets.

 Paperwork Reduction Act

-The Department has reviewed the proposed rules with reference to the Paperwork Reduction Act and has concluded that they do not involve any “collection of information” within the requirements of the Act.
+The Department has reviewed the final rules with reference to the Paperwork Reduction Act and has concluded that they do not involve any “collection of information” within the requirements of the Act.

 PART 70—PRODUCTION OR DISCLOSURE OF INFORMATION OR MATERIALS

 - Public reading rooms.